 - Program managers manage program staff and project managers.
 They define the general direction of activity and play a leading role.

 - Portfolio managers can manage or coordinate the work of the staff managing the portfolio.

-- Success in Project is measured by the quality of the product and the project, timeliness, compliance with the budget, and the degree of customer satisfaction.
+- The Project is estimated by the quality of the product and the project, timeliness, compliance with the budget, and the degree of customer satisfaction.

-- Success in Program is measured by the degree to which the program meets the needs and benefits for which it was undertaken.
+- The Program is calculated by the degree to which the program meets the needs and benefits for which it was undertaken.

-- Success in Portfolio is measured by the cumulative performance of the portfolio components.
+- The Portfolio is measured by the cumulative performance of the portfolio components.

 - Project managers monitor and control the production of products, the provision of services, or the achievement of the results for which the project was undertaken.